IQSS/dataverse-client-java/Readme.md

 This project is built using Gradle.
 You can build straight away without needing to install anything:

-    ./gradlew clean build -x test
+    ./gradlew clean build -x integrationTest

-which will compile, and build a jar file.
+which will compile, run unit tests (but not integration tests) and build a jar file.

-### Running tests
+### Running integration tests

-Many unit tests require a connection to  a Dataverse instance.
+Integration tests require a connection to  a Dataverse instance.
 In order to connect to a Dataverse for running tests, the following configuration is set up in `test.properties`.

     dataverseServerURL=https://demo.dataverse.org